Coyote Canyon General Information

 5. Only full sized, “rock crawling” vehicles are allowed in Coyote Canyon.
 Motorcycles, ATVs or UTVs are not allowed.

-- There will be no winching from trees.
-All groups are required to carry and utilize spill kits to contain fluid leaks.
+7. Carry and utilize spill kits to contain fluid leaks.

-- There will be no use of Coyote Canyon from December 1 through February 15 to protect deer winter range and to limit use during the muddy season.
+8. Motorized use of Coyote Canyon is not allowed from Dec.
+1 through Feb.
+15 to protect deer winter range and to limit use during the muddy season.

 Provision for Disabled Vehicles

 A reasonable attempt must be made on the day of registered use to move disabled vehicles to the entrance of Coyote Canyon on the Black Ridge Road.
 Disabled vehicles may remain at the Coyote/Black Ridge Road intersection for up to 48 hours.
 If a vehicle cannot be moved to the Black Ridge Road, registrants must move the vehicle so that Coyote Canyon is not blocked.
 Do not leave disabled vehicles in front of the entry gate.
 If registrants cannot remove the vehicle on the day of their trip, they may return the following day to retrieve the vehicle.
-The trip leader must call the MFO on the first business day following the vehicle retrieval to inform the BLM of the additional entry into Coyote Canyon.
+The trip leader must call the Moab Field Office on the first business day following the vehicle retrieval to inform the BLM of the additional entry into Coyote Canyon.
 All use of Coyote Canyon must cease by 5 p.m., including attempts to remove disabled vehicles.